davekinkead/thesis/chapters/02-simulation-and-philosophy/chapter.md

   - Peijnenburg 2003 argues that phil TE's are often contractictory and question begging

-## Thought Experiements are simulations (2500)

-Modelling vs thought exp vs simulation

 - TE are best thought of as a species of mental modelling.  mental simulation is a central aspect of cognition @nersessian1991 p431

-## What problems does simulation solve (2500)

-argument types in political Philosophy

-empiric vs rational

-## Literate Programming (1000)

-- what is it?
-  - interweive source code and documentation
-  - typical approaches focus on optimising....
-  - LP focuses on explaination

-- why use it?
-  - write in an order that aids explaination rather than compilation
-  - programming has 2 audences - compiler and human
-  - different tools are optimised for each (code and documentation)
-  - LP combines both into a single file

-> Programming is best regarded as the process of creating _works of literature_. (@knuth1992 p ix)

-## Replication

-## Coffeescript (1000)